PeterMoras/MEGABONK_CustomCharacterMaker/README.md

     - Make sure to place your texture on the _MainTex field at the bottom of the material property list
     - The shader will not look correct in the Unity Editor, but should do so in-game.
   - Alternatively, you can use your own custom shader + Material (like the 'Standard' material), and it will show up in that rendering style in game.
+- Physics Bones.
+  - Add the MyPhysicsBone component to a bone, and it and all children will have simulation physics.
+    - Intended for single child chains, will cause issues with multiple children.
+  - Allows physics for character bone animations.
+Uses a custom sim with similar attributes to DynamicBone, but has different logic.
+    - You will need to test parameters yourself for best performance.
+    - Recommended to keep Stiffness at 1